Bolivia Adventure

 Day 8

-Afternoon we will visit Laguna Colorada with reddish water.
+Close to noon, we will visit Laguna Colorada with reddish water.
 This is one of the most amazing pink lagunas, with hundreds (or even thousands) of pink flamingos along the shoreline.
+Believe it or not, this time of the day is the best to take pictures there if we want to capture the most vivid colors of Laguna Colorada and surrounding mountains.

 OVERNIGHT Huayllajara — Refuge.